Uniform description of the rigged configuration bijection: Introduction

 There are many properties of rigged configurations that are known to be uniform.
-A crystal structure on rigged configurations was first given for simply-laced types in~\cite{S06}, which was then extended to a classical crystal structure for $U_q'(\g)$-crystals for affine types~\cite{SchillingS15} and highest weight crystals and $B(\infty)$ for general Kac--Moody algebras in~\cite{SalisburyS15, SalisburyS15II}.
-Furthermore, the $\ast$-involution on $B(\infty)$~\cite{K93, Lusztig90} is the map that replaces all riggings with their respective coriggings~\cite{SalisburyS16II}.
-In~\cite{SalisburyS16}, the bijection $\Phi$ was also extended (uniformly) to describe a bijection between the rigged configurations and marginally large tableaux~\cite{Cliff98,HL08,HL12} for $B(\infty)$.
+A crystal structure on rigged configurations was first given for simply-laced types in~\cite{S06}, which was then extended to a classical crystal structure for $U_q'(\g)$-crystals for affine types~\cite{SchillingS15} and highest weight crystals and $B(\infty)$ for general Kac--Moody algebras in~\cite{SalisburyS15,SalisburyS15II}.
+Furthermore, the $\ast$-involution on $B(\infty)$~\cite{K93,Lusztig90} is the map that replaces all riggings with their respective coriggings~\cite{SalisburyS16II}.
+In~\cite{SalisburyS16}, the bijection $\Phi$ was also extended (uniformly) to describe a bijection between the rigged configurations and marginally large tableaux~\cite{Cliff98,HL08} for $B(\infty)$.

-Similarly, there are also uniform descriptions of KR crystals of the form $B = \bigotimes_{i=1}^N B^{r_i,1}$ using the alcove path model (up to non-dual Demazure arrows)~\cite{LL15} and quantum and projected level-zero LS paths~\cite{LNSSS14, LNSSS16, LNSSS14II, NS06II, NS08II, NS08}.
-This is based upon the work of Kashiwara~\cite{Kashiwara02}, where $B$ is a crystal basis of the tensor product of the corresponding KR modules and is constructed from projecting the crystal basis of a level-zero extremal weight module.
-A uniform model of extremal level-zero crystals using Nakajima monomials was given in~\cite{HN06}, but the projection onto $B$ was done in type-by-type.
-The connection of (resp.\ Demazure) characters of $B$ with (resp.\ non-symmetric) Macdonald polynomials was given in~\cite{LNSSS14, LNSSS14II} (resp.~\cite{LNSSS15}).
+Similarly, there are also uniform descriptions of KR crystals of the form $B = \bigotimes_{i=1}^N B^{r_i,1}$ using the alcove path model (up to non-dual Demazure arrows)~\cite{LL15} and quantum and projected level-zero LS paths~\cite{LNSSS14,LNSSS16,LNSSS14II,NS06II,NS08II,NS08}.
+This is based upon the work of Kashiwara~\cite{Kashiwara02}, where $B$ is a crystal basis of the tensor product of the corresponding KR modules and is constructed by projecting the crystal basis of a level-zero extremal weight module.
+A uniform model of extremal level-zero crystals using Nakajima monomials was given in~\cite{HN06}, but the projection onto $B$ was done type-by-type.
+The connection of (resp.\ Demazure) characters of $B$ with (resp.\ non-symmetric) Macdonald polynomials was given in~\cite{LNSSS14,LNSSS14II} (resp.~\cite{LNSSS15}).

 KR crystals also have a number of other additional properties.
-Their characters (resp.\ $q$-characters) give solutions to Q-systems (resp.\ T-systems)~\cite{Nakajima01, Nakajima03, Nakajima10, Hernandez10}.
-The existence and combinatorial structure of $B^{r,s}$ was given for non-exceptional types in~\cite{FOS09, Okado07, OS08} and a few other special cases~\cite{JS10, KMOY07, Yamane98}.
-KR crystals are conjectured to generally be perfect, which is known for non-exceptional types~\cite{FOS10} and some other special cases~\cite{KMOY07, Yamane98}.
+Their characters (resp.\ $q$-characters in the sense of~\cite{FR99}) give solutions to Q-systems (resp.\ T-systems)~\cite{Hernandez06,Hernandez10,Nakajima01,Nakajima03,Nakajima10}.
+The existence and combinatorial structure of $B^{r,s}$ was given for non-exceptional types in~\cite{FOS09,Okado07,OS08} and a few other special cases~\cite{JS10,KMOY07,Yamane98}.
+Existence for types $G_2^{(1)}$ and $D_4^{(3)}$ was recently proven in~\cite{Naoi17}.
+KR crystals are conjectured to generally be perfect, which is known for non-exceptional types~\cite{FOS10} and some other special cases~\cite{KMOY07,Yamane98}.